jitsi/handbook/docs/devops-guide/reservation.md

 ##### Notes

-All API calls use following date and time format:
+All API calls use the following datetime format:

 `yyyy-MM-dd'T'HH:mm:ss.SSSX` - more info can be found in `SimpleDateFormat` [JavaDoc]